mirkolenz/hkknx-container/README.md

 # HKKNX Container

 This repository provides automated Docker image builds for [HKKNX](https://github.com/brutella/hkknx-public).
-Every night at 00:00 UTC, a GitHub action will fetch the latest releases and update the Docker image.
+Every evening at 22:00 UTC, a GitHub action will fetch the latest releases and update the Docker image.
 You can pin your container to a specific version or to `latest`/`pre` to always get the latest version of these channels.
 Images are available for `amd64` and `arm64`.